 Race organiser Sérgio Tavares commented, “We’re so honoured to host the Skyrunning European Championships at the Pisão Extreme and look forward to making it a memorable day for the participants.
 You will find challenging routes rich in natural beauty where you will need a huge dose of adrenaline to reach the finish line.
 Train hard, race harder!”

 The Skyrunning European Championships are open only to official national teams and will have a separate start from the event open to the public.
-Twelve medals across the three disciplines will be awarded together with the Skyrunning European Champion titles.
+Fifteen medals across the three disciplines will be awarded together with the Skyrunning European Champion titles.

 The 2019 Skyrunning European Championships were held in Italy with three disciplines in two different locations with the Maga Ultra SkyMarathon, the Vertical Terme di Bognanco and the La Veia SkyRace® where 480 athletes from 24 countries participated and 19 official teams were represented, all taking ranking points for the medals.